codevise/pageflow/doc/contributing/directory_layout_overview.md

   entries.
 The engine is located at the root of the repository, following standard Rails conventions for the directory layout.

-* A Node module located inside the `node_package` directory that contains JavaScript built using Webpack.
+* A Node module located inside the `packages/pageflow-react` directory that contains JavaScript built using Webpack.

 Historically, all of the assets (JavaScript, stylesheets and images) where contained in the Rails engine and built using Sprockets.
 With